Near-Optimal Parallel Approximate Counting via Sampling: Introduction

 \section{Introduction}

-A fundamental theme in randomized computation is the connection between \emph{sampling} combinatorial objects and \emph{counting} those objects.
-This interplay gave rise to the Monte Carlo method and has become a central paradigm in algorithm design.
-As an example, in theoretical computer science, a classic result of Jerrum, Valiant and Vazirani~\cite{jerrum_random_1986} established the equivalence between approximate sampling and counting for self-reducible problems, up to polynomial-time factors.
+A fundamental theme in randomized computation is the intrinsic connection between \emph{sampling} combinatorial objects and \emph{counting} those objects.
+This interplay culminated in the Monte Carlo method and has become a central paradigm in algorithm design.
+In theoretical computer science, a classic result of Jerrum, Valiant and Vazirani~\cite{jerrum_random_1986} established that, for all self-reducible problems, approximate counting and sampling are computationally equivalent up to polynomial time.

-A wide range of counting problems can be formulated as computing the partition function of a Gibbs distribution.
-This task, in turn, can be approximated by leveraging samples from the corresponding Gibbs distributions.
-Classic examples include volume estimation~\cite{dyer_random_1989}, approximation of permanent~\cite{jerrumPolynomialtimeApproximationAlgorithm2004}, and approximately counting combinatorial objects~\cite{jerrum_polynomial-time_1993,lubyApproximatelyCountingFour1997} or constraint satisfying solutions~\cite{fengFastSamplingCounting2021}.
-Notably, many of these problems lack the self-reducibility property.
+A wide range of counting problems can be formulated as computing the partition function of a Gibbs distribution, for which significantly more efficient approximation algorithms have been developed by leveraging samples from the corresponding Gibbs distributions.
+Classic examples include volume estimation~\cite{dyer_random_1989}, approximation of the permanent~\cite{jerrumPolynomialtimeApproximationAlgorithm2004}, and approximately counting combinatorial objects such as matchings, independent sets, and spin configurations~\cite{jerrum_polynomial-time_1993,lubyApproximatelyCountingFour1997}, or constraint-satisfying solutions~\cite{fengFastSamplingCounting2021}.

-Formally, given a real-valued function $H(\cdot)$ over a finite set $\Omega$, and a weight function $F: \Omega \rightarrow \mathbb R_{+}$, the {\em Gibbs distribution} is the family of distributions $\mu^{\Omega}_{\beta}$ over $\Omega$, parameterized by $\beta$ over an interval $[\betamin, \betamax]$, of the form
+Formally, given a real-valued function $H(\cdot)$ over a finite set $\Omega$, and a weight function $F: \Omega \rightarrow \mathbb R_{\geq 0}$, the {\em Gibbs distribution} is the family of distributions $\mu^{\Omega}_{\beta}$ over $\Omega$, parameterized by $\beta$ over an interval $[\betamin, \betamax]$, of the form